 Identify Work Samples to Share

 When it comes to choosing items for your portfolio, quality always trumps quantity.
 A portfolio isn’t supposed to be a digital repository for every .psd file on your hard drive.
 It’s a public showcase of your _very best stuff_.
 In other words, don’t include your most dull, unimaginative work unless you want viewers to think you’re a dull, unimaginative designer!
 As you’re scouring your work for knock-em-dead samples, try to include a diversity of projects.
 For example, instead of displaying five websites you designed for five different sporting goods companies, add in the website you created for a regional bank or the print ad you designed for a non-profit organization.
 Balancing quality and diversity of work samples shows prospective employers or clients that you have:

 Demonstrated talent and the ability to create beautiful designs

-- Exposure to a variety of marketing and advertising mediums
+Exposure to a variety of marketing and advertising mediums

 In the end, choosing the right samples comes down to following a few rules: